 After moving to a bigger house with double the floor space to enjoy–and clean–I heard a friend who said she loved her Roomba.
 At first, I thought really?!
 I thought those were kind of ridiculous, but alas, after 6 months in our new house, I was tired of sweeping and vacuuming the floors.

 So I did my Google research thing, read lots of robot vacuum reviews, and ultimately purchased the iRobot Roomba 650.
 It’s an older model without a remote or wi-fi capability.
 Most of the models for sale now include both.
 You can see how the Roomba did in my kitchen at the end of the second video below.

 Since the 650 is no longer widely available, you’re probably wondering which is the best Roomba to buy now.

-iRobot Roomba 675– If you want Wi-Fi so your Roomba can be compatible with Alexa or Google Assistant, then the Roomba 675 is the way to go.
+iRobot Roomba 675– If you want a budget-friendly Roomba compatible with Alexa or Google Assistant, then the Roomba 675 is the way to go.

 See The iRobot Roomba In Action